yankh764/mdoc/README.md

 ## TODO
-* Add support for long options.
+* Adding support for long options.
 * Adding option for listing the content of specific directory.